gamedig/rust-gamedig/CONTRIBUTING.md

 ### Naming
 Naming is an important matter, and it shouldn't be changed unless necessary.

-A game's identificator shall be created following these rules:
+A game's identification is lowercased only and be created following these rules:
 1. Names composed of a maximum of two words will result in an id where the words are concatenated (`Dead Cells` -> `deadcells`), acronyms in the name count as a single word (`S.T.A.L.K.E.R.` -> `stalker`).